 Get our educational guide and learn:

 Now any hospital pathology lab can perform NGS.
 A highly automated workflow makes it easy for you to get started with your existing staff and infrastructure.
-Intuitive reporting enables you to deliver the results that capture critical information about potential therapies, medical guidelines, and ongoing clinical trials.
+Intuitive reporting enables you to deliver the results that capture critical information and links biomarkers to relevant evidence.

 As your hospital's needs evolve, your flexible NGS platform easily adapts to meet new demands for different types of assays.